During this uncertain situation, we are keeping a watching brief.

 Beyond the immediate effect to Resort and it’s members, we are aware of the impact the uncertainty is having on our creative ecosystem of freelancers, small businesses and supply chains.

-Here are some useful things that are happening:
+Here are some other things that are happening:

 General support to businesses – section on small business rates relief particularly useful